casangi/casadocs/docs/api/casashell.rst

 will execute **plotms** with the set values for the parameters, which will appear in the terminal when re-typing 'inp'.

-.. warning:: When using the inp/go syntax, CASA 6 no longer supports the handling of subparameters.
-Some related Known Issues can be found `here <../notebooks/introduction.ipynb#General>`__.

 .. rubric:: Aborting Tasks

 If you are running CASA tasks, you can usually use *CTRL-C* to abort execution of the task.
 If this does not work, try *CTRL-Z*